-Section 1b: Set tting Assessment Row # Applicable Waiver(s) Action Item Description Start Date End Date Sources Key Stakeholders Private residence that is owned by the PIHP, CMHSP or the contracted provider Settings to be assessed where Non-Residential Services are delivered include: Out of Home Non Vocational Habilitation Prevocational Service Supported Employment 19 Habilitation Supports Waiver Compile, analyze, and review assessment data.
+Section 1b: Se tting Assessment Row # Applicable Waiver(s) Action Item Description Start Date End Date Sources Key Stakeholders vvalve1(3) This will include collecting feedback from participants.
+BHDDA will oversee the process.
+PIHPs will report this data to BHDDA.
+The HSW survey tools will be used for the assessment.
+Residential Settings to be assessed include: Group Home: Specialized AFC Group Home: General AFC Private residence that is owned by the PIHP, CMHSP or the contracted provider Settings to be assessed where Non-Residential Services are delivered include: Out of Home Non Vocational Habilitation Prevocational Service Supported Employment 19 Habilitation Supports Waiver Compile, analyze, and review assessment data.
 MDHHS will compile the data from providers and beneficiaries to determine those HCBS services providers who meet, do not meet, and could come into compliance with HCBS guidance.
 01/01/16 01/01/18 Self-Assessment tool, data analysis MSA, waiver entities, providers, waiver participants, and advocacy groups 20 Habilitation Supports Waiver Determine compliance of residential and non-residential settings Participants' private homes are compliant with the Federal requirements.
-The following settings are noncompliant: hospitals, nursing facilities, and institutions for mental diseases.
-There are not any MI Choice participants who reside in hospitals, nursing facilities, or institutions for mental diseases.
-Regulations prohibit enrollment in the HSW while residing in nursing facility or an institution for mental diseases.
-Individuals do not reside in hospitals, but may be temporarily admitted for medical 01/01/16 01/01/18 Waiver Agencies, MSA, waiver entities, providers, waiver participants, and advocacy groups
+The following settings are noncompliant: hospitals, nursing facilities, 01/01/16 01/01/18 Waiver Agencies, MSA, waiver entities, providers, waiver participants, and advocacy groups